7 classic must-read polymer flood submissions

 6. Polymer injection pattern

 One operator is quadrupling an ASP flood.
-His application contains his work on injectant composition and his injection pattern.
+His submission contains his work on injectant composition and his injection pattern.

 7. Life after polymer